SEDAS-DevTeam/SEDAS-manager/README.md

 - [ ] Dropdowns are broken
 - [ ] Plane info not dragging
 - [ ] Join logging sources from all the backends
+- [ ] Window assignments are sometimes dislocated from different window resolutions
+- [ ] Map is weirdly resized when different resolutions
+- [ ] Heading selections on the controller size are not so clickable - CSS issue
+- [ ] Merge plane_turn_DB with DB (much more easier to implement)